Rop0Behemoth/FGDL/README.md

 -UPDATES

+july 12th, 2026

+Just added a few more level pages lol. not much else so far

 july 11th, 2026

 so uhhh it turns out CatchyStatue210 hacked most of his levels lol.
 It is honestly really sad for he was my only real competition.
 I also beat classical, and beat deprivation cuz I hacked it the first time(sorry). and sorry for sounding shameless, its only because I don't want 2 write about this story a third time.